US consumer confidence rises to 18-year high in September

 - Seattle home prices drop by $70,000 in three months as market continues to cool

-The U.S. economy grew at an annual pace of 4.2 percent from April through July, fastest rate in nearly four years.
+The U.S. economy grew at an annual pace of 4.2 percent from April through July, the fastest rate in nearly four years.
+And the unemployment is 3.9 percent, near a 50-year low.

+The strong job market impressed Americans responding to the Conference Board survey: 45.7 percent said jobs were “plentiful” — most since January 2001.

+“Knowing that the job market is strong, knowing that one has a regular paycheck, does wonders for confidence,” said Jennifer Lee, senior economist at BMO Capital Markets.